watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 It is recommended you follow the same pattern and add your service-desk-specific files to the [./src/](./src/) directory as well.
 All the code is heavily commented via JSDoc and contains TypeScript type definitions for all properties passed to functions.

-### Documentation

-See [./docs/API.md](./docs/API.md) for further API documentation, and [./docs/STEPS.md](./docs/STEPS.md) for a recommended sequence of steps for building an integration.

-### Communicating from the web chat to your service desk

-The `serviceDeskFactory` configuration setting expects a factory that returns an object of functions or a class.
-These functions and the properties passed to the factory are defined in [./src/types/serviceDesk.ts](./src/types/serviceDesk.ts).
-The web chat will call these functions as needed to communicate with your service desk code.

-### Communicating from your service desk to web chat

-One of the items passed into the factory is a callback object.
-These callbacks are defined in [./src/types/serviceDeskCallback.ts](./src/types/serviceDeskCallback.ts).
-These are the functions you will call inside your service desk code to communicate information back to the web chat.

-### Displaying the chat history to your human agent

-As of the 4.5.0 release of web chat, Watson Assistant will pass configuration needed to display a chat history widget in your live agent application interface.
-This agent application will contain a copy of the conversation your customer had with Watson Assistant for your live agent to be able to view.
-Visit ['./docs/AGENT_APP.md'](./docs/AGENT_APP.md) to learn more.

 ### Production build

 Supporting compatible browsers and all other build concerns are handled for you.
 Just run `npm run build`, and `dist/servicedesk.bundle.js` is generated.
 Embed this file *before* the web chat embed script, and it will make `window.WebChatServiceDeskFactory` available for use.